jsan/SalesManagement/README.md

 admin@brewer.com
 pass: admin

+Step by step first Sale.

-on the left menu choose products and the click new product on the right to include a product on the left menu choose clients to include a a buyer on the left menu choose users to include a seller (or you can use your admin user to register a sale too) on the left menu choose register a order to make a sale. see the status of your sales on the dash-board.
+- on the left menu choose products and the click new product on the right to include a product

+- on the left menu choose clients to include a a buyer

+- on the left menu choose users to include a seller (or you can use your admin user to register a sale too)

+- on the left menu choose register a order to make a sale.

+- see the status of your sales on the dash-board.

 Some Technical specification:
 Java 1.8.201 / Spring MVC / Spring Security / Thymeleaf server pages /